redbadger/crux/README.md

 - Whatever else you can think of...

 Many of these side-effecting-generating tasks are asynchronous.
-The application then packages these responses into further `Response`s that are then passed to the core for processing.
+The Shell then packages these responses into further `Response`s that are then passed to the core for processing.

 This exchange continues until the core returns a `Cmd::Render` signalling that no more side-effects are in flight.